A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: SUMMARY AND DISCUSSION

 The development of layers leads to a significant increase in the mean fluxes, and the fluxes increase still further each time layers merge.
 We find that the mean fluxes are approximately proportional to the average thickness of the layers to the power $4/3$, as predicted by \citet{Turner65}.
 The heat flux is independent of viscosity, but the composition flux is not.
 Within the range of parameter values considered here, the thermal and compositional Nusselt numbers are well approximated by

 where the prefactors $A$ and $B$ are weakly dependent on the parameters $\Roi$, $\tau$, $\Pr$, and $\Ra_T$, and have typical values $A \simeq 0.1$ and $B \simeq 0.03$ respectively.
-The mean heat and composition flux can be calculated from these expressions using \eqs(\ref{eq:flux_T}) and (\ref{eq:flux_C}).
+The mean fluxes of heat and composition can be calculated from these expressions using \eqs(\ref{eq:flux_T}) and (\ref{eq:flux_C}).
 We emphasize, however, that the parameter values used in our simulations are rather far from true astrophysical values, and so any application of the formulae (\ref{eq:empirical_NuT})--(\ref{eq:empirical_NuC}) to astrophysical conditions requires an extrapolation beyond the range in which these formulae have been derived.
+In particular, \fig\ref{fig:gamma}b suggests that the ratio of $\Nu_T$ and $\Nu_\mu$ tends to a constant for large values of $\Ra_T$, which is not compatible with the power law behavior assumed in equations (\ref{eq:empirical_NuT}) and (\ref{eq:empirical_NuC}).
+Further work in larger computational domains will be required to confirm this suggestion.

 In all our simulations the interfaces between the convective layers exhibit complex dynamical behavior that is very different from the laminar ``interface scouring'' and entrainment seen in studies of layered convection at higher Prandtl number \citep[\eg][]{LindenShirtcliffe78,Fernando89}.
 The structure of the interfaces, and their effective surface area, is highly time dependent, which produces order unity variations in the fluxes of heat and composition during each layered phase.
 Previous models for the transport by ODD convection have assumed that the interfaces remain flat and laminar, implying that the fluxes are limited by the vertical gradients of the horizontally averaged profiles within the interfaces.
 Our numerical results demonstrate that transport at low Prandtl number is more efficient than predicted by such quasi-one-dimensional models.
 We argue that the interface dynamics must be considered in future models for transport under astrophysical parameter conditions.